Why is WNBA star Brittney Griner detained in Russia?

 What happened to WNBA star Brittney Griner and why is she detained in Russia?

-The basketball icon has been detained in Moscow for five months and counting
+The basketball star has been detained in Moscow for five months and counting

 Her detainment occurred shortly before Russia launched its war in Ukraine, with geopolitical tensions making it undoubtedly more difficult to secure her release.